 Free computers and wi-fi in libraries

-All of our libraries have free computers that you can use for up to 2 hours a day.
+All of our libraries have free computers that you can use for up to two hours a day.
 They also offer free wifi and there's help available to connect your own device if you're wanting to get online.
 Staff are on hand to show you how to use our website, fill in forms and download the latest eBooks.

 Adult skills training courses